Collective synchronization of undulatory movement through contact

-As a first example of contact-coupled synchronization we introduce the Newton's cradle toy (Fig.~\ref{fig:examples}).
+As a first example of contact-coupled synchronization we introduce the Newton's cradle toy (Fig.~\ref{fig:01_examples}).
 Newton's cradle is a series of metal balls mounted on wires so that they each undergo pendular motion.
 When one ball is allowed to fall under pendular motion and collide with the group, energy is transferred through collisions (with some energy loss) and the ball on the other end will rotate upwards.
-A less appreciated aspect of this process is that as time evolves energy is lost due to collisions, the height of the end pendula decrease, and eventually the system settles into a state where all of the pendula are oscillating in phase and in continuous contact.
-This is a simple example a contact-coupled dynamical system in which the pendulum are initially out of phase, but through repeated collisions and energy loss the system is driven to a synchronous in phase state.
-In active systems the energy loss through collisions can be offset through a balance of energy input and dissipation, thus exhibiting limit-cycle oscillations.
-The oscillatory movements in active matter and biological systems can be considered as limit-cycle oscillators prompting our interest in the phase dynamics of active oscillatory systems that interact through contact (Fig.~\ref{fig:examples}).
-For example, recent studies of beating cilia \cite{Chelakkot2020-fq} and swimming worms \cite{Yuan2014-xs} have demonstrated that synchronized movement in these active systems results solely from contact (steric) interactions.
-In this manuscript we will demonstrate that synchronization emerges from inelastic interactions between uncoupled limit-cycles.
+A less appreciated aspect of this process is that as time evolves energy is lost due to collisions and eventually the system settles into a state where all of the pendulums are oscillating in phase and in continuous contact.
+This is a simple example of a contact-coupled dynamical system in which the pendulum are initially out of phase, but through repeated collisions and energy loss the system is driven to a synchronous oscillating state.

-Dynamical systems that evolve according to continuous dynamics and discrete transitions are referred to as hybrid dynamical systems (see \cite{Goebel2009-xw} for a review).
-Some of the most well studied examples of synchronization such as firefly blinking \cite{Buck1988-pq}, cricket chirping \cite{Walker1969-qf}, and cardiac cells \cite{Peskin1975-bq} all can be described through coupled integrate-and-fire oscillators, an example of a hybrid dynamical system \cite{Mirollo1990-dw}.
-In mechanics, hybrid dynamical systems are extremely common, for example animals or robots that walk make and break contact with the ground and discretely transition between different dynamic regimes \cite{Westervelt2003-bg, Hutter2013-hj, Poulakakis2009-dz, Holmes2006-lh}.
-Synchronization of coupled hybrid systems have been investigated in the context of robotic walking \cite{Klavins2001-hh, Klavins2002-ik}, however these systems employed explicit coupling of their phase dynamics to actively drive the hybrid system to a state of synchronization.
-In this work we seek to explore the emergent phase dynamics of independent oscillators (no explicit phase coupling) that interact only through discrete contact events such as body collisions.

-In this work we perform experiments with two simple robot joints that are actuated as limit cycle oscillators and allowed to collide.
-The return map for the phase difference at collision is derived from a reduced order model showing very good agreement.
-As we vary oscillator separation distance we observe phase coherence at close proximity, a broad range of compatible phases at intermediate separation, and anti-phase oscillations at large separation that lead to catastrophic disorder in larger collectives.
-All of these behaviors are shown to agree well with our model which allows us to compute stability and basins of attraction for these regimes.